LFilipePacheco/LFilipePacheco/README.md

 This work combines data science, geospatial analysis and environmental regulatory compliance:

-- **Data integration** — Integration of four administrative and geospatial data sources using Python, PostgreSQL and GIS, nearly doubling the number of known agricultural holdings in the Vulnerable Zone
+- **Data integration** —This integration is part of a broader multi-source effort — including livestock and survey data — that has nearly doubled the universe.
 - **Deep learning and remote sensing** — Development of a U-Net semantic segmentation model to automatically detect greenhouses in satellite imagery, including structures missing from official registers